 - Three letters of recommendation from references who can evaluate your qualifications for our program

-- Official scores for the GRE, LSAT, or GMAT (submitted by ETS, LSAC, or GMAC) no more than five years old (Requirement might be waived for applicants who have completed an advanced degree.
-Access the standardized test waiver application here
+- Official scores for the GRE, LSAT, or GMAT (submitted by ETS, LSAC, or GMAC) no more than five years old (requirement might be waived for applicants who have completed an advanced degree).

 - English language proficiency scores from TOEFL, IELTS, or PTE Academic (required for applicants without English as a native language or if their undergraduate degree was completed in a country where English is not the primary language of instruction)

 - Nonrefundable application fee of $87.50 (see below for fee waiver eligibility)